-Mr. Payne resigned as our Chief Financial Officer effective August 30, 2019.

-year ending December 31, 2020, and will also have the opportunity to earn an annual performance-based bonus of 50% of his base salary.
-Dr. Usman is eligible for our employee benefit plans including, but not limited to, life, disability insurance, medical, dental and vision insurance, and a 401(k) and Section 125 Flexible Spending Accounts.
+Under our amended and restated employment agreement with Dr. Nassim Usman, our President and Chief Executive Officer Dr. Usman is entitled to an annual base salary, which is \$550,000 for the fiscal year ended December 31, 2020 and will also have the opportunity to earn an annual performance-based bonus of 50% of his base salary.
+Dr. Usman's base compensation and bonus eligibility were set by the Compensation Committee based on a review of comparable company data and an assessment of Dr. Usman's individual performance.
+Dr. Usman is eligible to participate in our employee benefit plans including, but not limited to, our life, disability, medical, dental and vision insurance plans, our 2018 Employee Stock Purchase Plan (our "ESPP"), our 401(k) plan and our Section 125 Flexible Spending Account plan.

-The amended and restated employment agreement provides that if Dr. Usman's employment is terminated without "cause" (as defined in the agreement) or as a result of "constructive termination," (as defined in the agreement), in each case outside of the "Change in Control Protection Period" (as defined below), he shall be entitled to receive, subject to certain conditions described in Dr. Usman's amended and restated employment agreement, the following:
+The amended and restated employment agreement provides that if Dr. Usman's employment is terminated without "cause" (as defined in the agreement) or as a result of "constructive termination," (as defined in the agreement) in each case outside of the "Change in Control Protection Period" (as defined below), he shall be entitled to receive, subject to certain conditions described in Dr. Usman's amended and restated employment agreement, the following: